 How to tell which voice is currently playing

-None of those are bad.
-But none of them are what you’d get if you spent five minutes downloading the premium ones.
+None of the OS defaults are bad.
+But none of them are what you’d get if you spent thirty seconds flipping on the built-in neural voices, or five minutes downloading the premium OS ones.

 A note on privacy

-Every voice recommended in this post runs entirely on your device.
+Every voice recommended in this post - including WebNarrator’s built-in neural voices - runs entirely on your device.
 No audio is sent to a server, at least not by WebNarrator.

 If the voice list is still short